-OK, now we've changed the local version.
+Now we've changed the local version.
 Let's make sure PhpStorm knows about these changes.
-To do that, again go to the Remote Host Tool Window tool window, and right-click.
-On the context menu, choose .
-PhpStorm opens the differences viewer, where you can accept changes or reject them, using the buttons , , , , :
+To do that, go to the Remote host tool window tool window, and right-click.
+From the context menu, choose .
+PhpStorm opens the differences viewer.

 You can also download an entire directory, if it has been previously uploaded to the server.
 For example, if you click the parent pub directory and choose the same command, all nested files will be downloaded from the server.